ts-defold/ts-defold.github.io/content/gettingstarted/templates.md

 ## Template Repositories

-Templates are repositories hosted on github that are pre-configured to provide a turnkey setup experience.
+Templates are repositories hosted on Github that are pre-configured to provide a turnkey setup experience.

 ## Default Template
-The [default template](https://github.com/ts-defold/tsd-template) is the genesis template that all other templates derive from.
-It provides the initial project setup, configuration files, patches, and plugins required to start a new ***ts-defold*** project.
+The [default template](https://github.com/ts-defold/tsd-template) is the starter template that all other templates derive from.
+It provides the initial project setup, configuration files, and plugins required to start a new ***ts-defold*** project.

+## War Battles Template
+If you're looking to learn the basics of Defold and ts-defold, the [War Battles template](https://github.com/ts-defold/tsd-template-war-battles) is a great starting point.

 ## Template Development & Discovery
-Current templates use the [ts-defold-template](https://github.com/topics/ts-defold-template) topic on github and the repo names adhere to the pattern `tsd-template-*` for easier discovery.
+Current templates use the [ts-defold-template](https://github.com/topics/ts-defold-template) topic on Github and the repo names adhere to the pattern `tsd-template-*` for easier discovery.

 If you are creating your own template, you must name it `tsd-template-*`